 Lately, several users have reported unresponsive white screen bugs while using Google Chrome.
 This is a kind of White Screen of Death error, commonly called us (WSOD) which may appear on either Windows or macOS.
 Although this might appear as a serious problem, the reality is the opposite.
 Resolving this WSOD error is quite straightforward and you just need to make a few tweaks in browser settings and more.

-How To Fix Google Chrome White Screen Error On Windows 10
+How To Fix Google Chrome White Screen Issue On Windows 10

 Follow the instructions below to clear browsing caches manually:

-This is how all the potential junk can be removed that might be hampering the performance and causing Google Chrome White Screen Error.
+This is how all the potential junk can be removed that might be hampering the performance and causing Google Blank Screen Error.

 In case you wish to deep clean the hidden caches & residues that might be missed during the manual cleaning.
 Hence, we recommend using a dedicated PC Cleaning Tool to comprehensively clean all your browser and other accumulated junk files.

 Must-Read: How To Protect Google Chrome, Firefox, Edge, and Yandex from Adrozek Malware Campaign?